jyn514/jyn514.github.io/content/tokens-too-cheap-to-meter.md

 they respond by using the same amount of compute for better output, which means the efficiency of tokens per joule is basically a wash.
 However, the efficiency of *quality* per joule is going up rapidly.

-Note that MoE tends to not help as much on local machines, because you still need to the experts in memory to use them.
+Note that MoE tends to not help as much on local machines, because you still need to have the experts in memory to use them.
 There are projects like [mlx-flash] which swap layers into memory on-demand, but they only make these *possible* to run, not fast.

 [mlx-flash]: https://github.com/szibis/mlx-flash